gromnitsky/coffee-inline-map/README.m4.md

    files to decide whether it's time to recompile.
 2. Error reporting.

-## Why are you using outdated make instead of cake or jake?
+## Why are you using outdated make instead of cake, jake or grunt?
 It's not 1977 anymore!

 facepalm.jpg

 Dude. <br/>
 Just take a walk for 10 minutes & no one will hurt.

+## BUGS

+* Reading from stdin doesn't work in Windows.

+## NEWS

+### 0.1.0

+* Add reading from stdin.
+* Fix an unheplful crash for EPIPE error.

 ## License